pjakiela/ECON379/M8-TOT.md

 ### Overview
 In this module, we learn how we can use two-stage least squares (2SLS) to estimate the local average treatment effect of a program under imperfect compliance.

+_This module contains one reading, a set of slides for in-class discussion, and an empirical exercise._

 <br>

 ### Readings